malcolmsailor/efficient_rhythms/docs/index.md

 There’s a lot to explain here:

-1. Strings like `"C"` and `"MAJOR_TRIAD"` name constants that are defined in `src\er_constants.py`.
-If you know any music theory, the meaning of the constants above shouldn’t require any further explanation now. `TODO document er_constants and add a link to it here`
+1. Strings like `"C"` and `"MAJOR_TRIAD"` name constants that are defined in `src\er_constants.py` and documented
+    \[here\](docs/constants.md).
+If you know any music theory, the meaning of the constants above shouldn’t require any further explanation for now.
-2. We call the “main bass note” of each chord its “foot”. `TODO document "foots" and add a link here`
+2. In this script, we call the main bass pitch of each chord its “foot”.
+The main bass pitch is a little like the “root” of a chord, except that the main bass pitch doesn’t have to be the root of a chord (as in the case of inverted chords).
 3. Each foot is associated with the chord and the scale in the same serial position.
 Both the chord and the scale will be transposed so that they begin on the foot.
 Thus, there is a one-to-one